Skip to main content

 });

-• JWT Validation: The associated public key, available on a hosted website provided by Web3Auth, allows you to verify the token's authenticity and integrity.
+• JWT Validation: The associated public key, available on a hosted endpoint by Web3Auth, allows you to verify the token's authenticity and integrity.
 A JWT that can be successfully verified with this public key confirms that the information it contains is trustworthy and has not been altered.

 • Proof of Wallet Ownership: The JWT includes a claim that certifies the user's ownership of a specific wallet's public address, enabling a reliable method of user authentication on the server side.

-Please note, the JWKS endpoint for External wallets is different from Social logins.
+Please note, the JWKS endpoint for External wallets is different from the Social logins.

 Social Login Verification

-In order to verify the JWT Token(idToken) you need the compressed app_pub_key (derived from app_scoped_privkey) and the idToken obtained from the authenticateUser function.
+In order to verify the JWT Token(idToken) you'll need the compressed app_pub_key (derived from app_scoped_privkey) and the idToken obtained from the authenticateUser function in your frontend.

 import { getPublicCompressed } from "@toruslabs/eccrypto";